mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 ### 2.2 Client Architecture

-The Mendix Client is responsible for the user interaction and consists of a UI widget layer, a logic layer to execute offline logic, a data layer for offline storage.
-The diagram shows a schematical overview.
+The Mendix Client is responsible for the user interaction and consists of a UI widget layer, a logic layer to execute offline logic, and a data layer for offline storage.
+This diagram presents an overview:

-{{% image_container width="400" %}}
+{{% image_container width="550" %}}
 ![](attachments/client-architecture.png)
 {{% /image_container %}}

-The Mendix clients consist of the following components:
+The Mendix Client consists of the following components:

-* **Communications layer** - Exchanges metadata, session managements, and data with the Mendix runtime server.
-Uses a secure json over http protocol.
+* **Communications layer** – exchanges metadata, session managements, and data with the Mendix Runtime server while using a secure JSON over HTTP protocol
-* **Data layer** - Manages the data used in the front-end.
-Based on the React Flux pattern to handle state and push changes to UI components
+* **Data layer** – manages the data used in the front-end; based on the React Flux pattern to handle state and push changes to UI components
-* **Logic layer** - Handles data validations and more complex logic using nano-flows.
+* **Logic layer** – handles data validations and more complex logic using Mendix nanoflows
-* **UI component layer** - Manages widget lifecycle, communication between widgets, and provides out-of-the-box widgets.
+* **UI component layer** – manages the widget lifecycle and communication between widgets, and provides out-of-the-box widgets

 #### 2.2.1 Mobile Client

 Mobile applications use the same HTML5-, CSS-, and React-based client architecture, but they are deployed using Apache Cordova.
 This framework enables mobile apps built using state-of-the-art web technologies to offer a great mobile user experience:

-* **Accessibility** – apps can be discovered in the standard device app store, installed on mobile devices, and be opened via an icon
+* **Accessibility** – apps can be discovered in the standard device app store, installed on mobile devices, and opened via an icon
-* **Offline availability** – because the application is installed on the mobile devices (including all required resources and potentially cached data), end-users can use your Mendix app offline, and relevant app data is cached in a SQLite database on your device
+* **Offline availability** – because the app is installed on mobile devices (including all required resources and potentially cached data), end-users can use your Mendix app offline, and relevant app data is cached in an SQLite database on your device
-* **Support for native functionality** – Apache Cordoba enables JavaScript applications to use native device functionality – this enables you to, for example, benefit from all the sensors available in your mobile device, like the camera and microphone
+* **Support for native functionality** – Apache Cordoba enables JavaScript applications to use native device functionality, which in turn allows you to benefit from all the sensors available in your mobile device, like the camera and microphone, for example

 For more details on Mendix mobile device support, see [Mobile Apps](../app-capabilities/mobile-apps).